pmauri01/Client-XYZ-Engagement---Executive-Summary/README.md

 ## Executive-Summary

  ## Overview
- This document describes the summary of the engagment between XYZ and Liatrio.
+ This document describes the summary of the engagement between XYZ and Liatrio.

- ## Problem Statemnt
+ ## Problem Statement
  The Company XYZ, is a traditional on prem infrastructure shop that is interested in:
   1. Moving to the cloud
   2. As well as modernizing their product suite and architecture.